cern-eos/eos/doc/quickstart/kubernetes.rst

 Delete and clean
 -------------------

-You can use the `delete-all.sh <https://gitlab.cern.ch/faluchet/eos-on-k8s/blob/master/delete-all.sh>`_ script to remove the EOS instance from your system.
+Use the `delete-all.sh <https://gitlab.cern.ch/faluchet/eos-on-k8s/blob/master/delete-all.sh>`_ script to remove the EOS instance from your system.

 .. code-block:: bash